sagemath/trac_to_gh/Issue 1760.md

 # Issue 1760: on osx make a symlink sage.command --> sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1760

 Original creator: was